javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-comparison/article.md

 There also exists a "strict non-equality" operator `!==`, as an analogy for `!=`.

-The string equality check operator is a bit longer to write, but makes more obvious what's going on.
+The string equality check operator is a bit longer to write, but makes it obvious what's going on and leaves less space for errors.

 ## Comparison with null and undefined

-Let's see more corner cases.
+Let's see more edge cases.

 There's a non-intuitive behavior when `null` or `undefined` is compared with other values.